Good Food with Regional Character at Reasonable Prices

 Cheese

-Portugal has eleven cheeses that have been awarded PDO (Product of Designated Origin), three of them, Évora, Serpa and Nisa come from the Alentejo.
+Portugal has eleven cheeses that have been awarded PDO (Product of Designated Origin) status, three of them, Évora, Serpa and Nisa come from the Alentejo.
 All three are made from unpasteurised sheep's milk and curdled using an extract from the cardoon thistle making them suitable for vegetarians.

 Nisa is a small town in the Portalegre District, about as for north and east as the old Alto Alentejo province reached.